 Carbon Engineering talks a good game about using lower-carbon electricity to power their machines but really that is only a part of their energy consumption.
 To make their process work they need to burn huge amounts of natural gas.
 So even though BC has among the lowest carbon intensities of any power grid in the world, it still creates a lot of CO2 emissions.
 If the technology is replicated in other regions which higher carbon intensity power, the embedded emissions of the resulting “green” fuel will be even higher.

 Mark Z. Jacobson of Stanford University calculates the total carbon debt of Carbon Engineering’s technology, both upstream and for processing, is 73%.
 That means for every ton of CO2 captured, about three-quarters of a ton of emissions are created.
-In the end, the small amount of reduced emissions that results from Air-carbon Capture is just a drop in the ocean compared to how much CO2 we emit every day.
+In the end, the small amount of reduced emissions that result from Air-carbon Capture is just a drop in the ocean compared to how much CO2 we emit every day.

-The majority of carbon sequestration done to date has involved pumping CO2 into tapped out oil wells, where the CO2 makes the oil easier to pump out.
+The majority of carbon sequestration done to date has involved pumping CO2 into tapped-out oil wells, where the CO2 makes the oil easier to pump out.
 Every ton of CO2 put underground results in about a quarter of a ton of oil coming back up.
 And as oil is burned it turns into CO2, about 3.2 times as much by mass.
 Every ton of CO2 put underground, in other words, results in about 0.8 tons of CO2 in the air.
 That sounds like a net win, except that Carbon Engineering’s process is already 50-73% additional CO2, depending on how far upstream you count.
 So any oil brought up is still adding a lot of net CO2 to the atmosphere.

-This is called Enhanced Oil Recovery, and it is one of the main reasons that companies like Occidental Petroleum have invested in the company – because it helps them extract more oil faster, while getting to call it “green”.
+This is called Enhanced Oil Recovery, and it is one of the main reasons that companies like Occidental Petroleum have invested in the company – because it helps them extract more oil faster while getting to call it “green”.

 As Jacobson points out, air-carbon capture will always have worse results than spending the same money displacing fossil fuel usage with wind and solar generation.
-Even if Air-carbon Capture were fully carbon neutral, we would still have the other challenges associated with fossil fuels, such as water and air pollution resulting from drilling and mining.
+Even if Air-carbon Capture were fully carbon-neutral, we would still have the other challenges associated with fossil fuels, such as water and air pollution resulting from drilling and mining.

 Researching air-carbon capture for use post-2050 is still important for establishing the intellectual capital and basic technologies needed at some point in the future, when we have already succeeded in transitioning to clean, renewable energy and want to further reduce concentrations of carbon dioxide in the atmosphere.
 But attempts to commercialize them today are premature, and glowing headlines about ACC as a climate solution enable the fossil fuel industry to stick to business as usual for longer.

-Read more on Clean Technica
+Read more on Clean Technica.Explore Climate Solutions